wiire-a/pixiewps/README.md

 # Supported platforms

-Pixiewps can be compiled for a wide variety of platforms including Android.
+Pixiewps can be compiled for a wide variety of platforms.
 On Windows it can be compiled with [MinGW](http://www.mingw.org/).
 Be sure to have installed phtread support.

 Since version 1.4.1 it has been included in [OpenWrt](https://openwrt.org/) and [LEDE](https://lede-project.org/) official repositories.